johnrom/nimble/README.md

 Avast, ye scurvy dogs!
 The sea is a cruel mistress, but with a compass (this readme) and an open mind may you navigate her to safety.

-Enough with the maritime analogy, we're here to nerd out and learn about technology, so let me tell you how this works.
+Enough with the maritime analogy, we're here to nerd out and learn about technology, so let me tell you how this works, beginning with some important notes.

+* This assumes you use the default ports, IPs, and basic out-of-the-box functionality of Docker.
+10.0.75.0 is the IP address it likes to route, 0.0.0.0:2075 is the port it likes to call docker on.
+I didn't want to mess with any of this.
+* This assumes, if you're on Windows, that you use the `C` drive for your hosts file.
+Sorry!
+* This probably assumes a bunch of other things.

+Here are some requests from anyone who finds this interesting and knows a thing or two about Bash:

+* How can I add extensibility to a bash script?
+For example, I do some extra stuff that wasn't able to carry over to the public version.
+Is there a way that, in the middle of installing WordPress, I can allow custom functions to be called from, say, the `_extensions/` folder?
+* What's the easiest way to create a config file for a bash script??

 ## But first, some caveats

 Don't use this if you are scared of explosions.
 It's untested, wild technology.
 You have to run your terminal with administrator privileges.
 Nobody likes doing that.
 You don't know me.
 What if I was like "lol `rm -rf /`".
 Come on, now!

 When this script works, it will change your life.
 You will feel free as a bird, free to overcome any obstacles.
 You can debug stuff.
 You can phpmyadmin all day.
 You can even `PROFILE` for goodness sakes!
 But when this script doesn't work, or when docker decides not to cooperate, your life will become a living nightmare.
-You'll be like "why can't I install wordpress with a space in the title?" (you can't with Git Bash on Windows).
+You'll be like "why can't I install wordpress with a space in the title?" (you can't on Windows, at least).

 There are tons of things I haven't figured out yet, maybe I never will.
-How do I get Git Bash to pass spaces to Docker to pass to a container to pass to WP CLI?
+How do I get Git Bash to pass arguments with spaces to Docker to pass to a container to pass to WP CLI?
 I don't know!
-I'll never know!
+I'll probably never know!

 - Mac support is not guaranteed.
 - Linux support was never tested once.
-- Windows support is probable but not guaranteed.
+- Windows support is probable but also not guaranteed.

 Even I'm afraid some days.
 Are you afraid?
 If not, then you can maybe read through the script and understand what it's doing.
 Then you can probably even tell me how to make it better.
 And submit some pull requests and junk.
 Who knows!
 Either way, you're ready to move to the installation process: